RomiC/circle-loader/README.md

 List of paramters:

- - `stroke` — loader color — any color in valid for html format;
+ - `stroke` – loader color — any color in valid for html format;
- - `strokeWidth` — loader width: in px or percent.
+ - `strokeWidth` – loader width: in px or percent.
 Percentage value will calculate uppon the canvas size;
- - `duration` — one cycle animation duration.
+ - `duration` – one cycle animation duration.
+ - `autostart` – automatically start animation on page load

 ## Methods